 All the same, as Melania (or whoever) continues with her design education, I hope she will come to realize just how clichéd it is to use childish scribble-letters to represent children.
 It’s just… overdone.
 Unoriginal.
 Not just that, it’s insulting to the “children” who are old enough to not write that way.
 When you were eleven, did YOU want anything representing you to consist of multicolored crayon letters with backwards Es, just because it was “fun” and you were a kid?
 I’m gonna say probably not.

 I’m not one of those people who’s gonna pretend that the First Lady is somehow supposed to write all her speeches and press releases and letters and everything herself.
 I do, however, expect that she has staff that will at least come up with original content to give her.

 Once again, that didn’t happen.

-The pamphlet that accompanies the Be Best campaign is, with some small changes, a near copy of a 2014 document published by the Federal Trade Commission. (click into the Twitter threads to look at some details.)
+The pamphlet and the flyer design that accompanies the Be Best campaign is, with some small changes, a near copy of a 2014 document published by the Federal Trade Commission. (click into the Twitter threads to look at some details.)

 Lol wow okay

 lmao… the White House/Melania Trump Be Best pamphlet about your kids being online is almost the exact same thing that the FTC published in Jan.
 2014:

 — Ryan Mac 🙃 (@RMac18) May 7, 2018